 To be honest within every few miles you travel in Pembrokeshire there seems to be a castle.
 Each one individual, each with its own unique history and state.
 Even as you wind round the gorgeous country lanes and villages you find idyllic castles like Manorbier.
 A small beautifully walled castle from the Norman era.
 Built overlooking a quiet beach with gardens, rooms and dungeons to explore.

 Now this is unique, St Govan’s Chapel.
 Built down in a crack in the cliff face near to the village of Bosherton.
 Only accessable by stone steps winding down from the clifftop.
 Why down there?
 Tales and legends have brought together the story we know today.
 St Govan was a hermit chased here by pirates.
 He lived in a cave down there by the sea.
 In the 14th century a chapel was built over this cave.
 This story started to fascinate me, especially with the location and seeing this little chapel there.
-More of the legend can be found here and I really suggest you go see it yourself!
+I really suggest you go see it yourself!

 All this history on its own was only within a few miles of my base.
 Celtic Haven.
 And Celtic Haven is a part of history itself.
 An old 12th century farmstead now sitting as preserved holiday cottages.
 A truly tranquil place to be and base from.
 Without even leaving the front gates you can take in relaxation of golf, the indoor swimming pool with views galore, a fitness room and a spa/massage I can tell you from my own experience will leave you totally relaxed and more.